caltechlibrary/cold/presentations/presentation1.md

 - Deno supports an interactive development approach
 - Deno tasks can "watch" and restart
 - Deno tasks can "build" your executables
-- Dataset provides a turn key micro service for managing JSON objects
+- Dataset provides a turn key service for managing collections of JSON objects

 # Development environment & workflow